 - Preheat oven to 325 F.

-- In a large mixing bowl, sift in cake flour, sugar, baking soda, first set of cream of tartar and salt.
+- In a large mixing bowl, sift in dry mix.
 Stir to combine.

 - Create a well in the center.
-Inside it, add yolks, oil, vanilla extract and milk.
+Inside it, add the wet mix.

 - Stir to combine until fully incorporated, do not over mix.
 Set this milk-flour mixture aside.

-- In a clean and dry, non-plastic mixing bowl, whip egg whites on slow speed until frothy, add second set of cream of tartar.
+- Now make the meringue.
+In a clean and dry, non-plastic mixing bowl, whip egg whites on slow speed until frothy, add cream of tartar.

-- Increase speed to medium, once the whites become opaque and bubble size have tightened up, add sugar a little bit at a time.
+- Increase speed to medium, once the whites become opaque and bubble size have decreased, add sugar a little bit at a time.

-- Increase speed to med-high, whip until stiff peaks.
-You've now made a meringue.
-(Note 2)
+- Increase speed to med-high, whip until stiff peaks.* This is the meringue.

 - Dab a bit of the batter onto the sides of the parchment paper to keep corners together.
 Dab a little more onto the paper and stick it to the pan to prevent the parchment paper from tipping over into the cake batter.